This is a report of the regular meeting of the Rossville Town Council on Tuesday, November 14, 2017 at 6:30 p.m. at the Rossville Town Hall.

 On call of the roll: David Severt, Jack Fingerle, and Bill Croto.

 Also present were Chad Colby, Travis Harris, Jesse Mann, Adrian Tedder, Gregg Jackson, Andrea Longenecker, Skyler Miller, Alicia Montgomery, and Sam Schiery.

 Dave Severt called the meeting to order and minutes from the previous meeting were approved as presented.

-Ordinance 2017-06, an ordinance establishing policy and procedure declaring and writing off debt deemed uncollectable or bad debt, was presented to Council.
-Jack Fingerle made a motion to suspend the rules and approve the Ordinance 2017-06 on all three readings, seconded by Bill Croto, and passed by Council.
+Ordinance 2017-10, an ordinance restricting residential parking, was presented to Council for review.
+Jack Fingerle made a motion to approve Ordinance 2017-10 on first reading, seconded by Bill Croto, and passed by Council.

-Jack Fingerle made a motion to pay the 2017 Fire Contract in the amount of $9634.00, seconded by Bill Croto, and passed by Council.
+Jack Fingerle made a motion to transfer $42,639.75 to the Community Crossings Matching Grant Fund as the Town’s match portion, seconded by Bill Croto, and passed by Council.

-Voucher Register was signed.
+Voucher Register was approved and signed.

 There being no further business to come before the Council, the meeting was adjourned to the Executive Session held following this meeting.

 The next Town Council meeting will be Tuesday, December 12, 2017 at the Rossville Town Hall at 6:30 p.m.